-D – Max did not have the confidence.
+D – Max did not have confidence.
 That, you (Next Great Step) gave him.
 You focused him and gave him the confidence and the tools.
 That was a big deal.
-I think that schools are giving resources to students but he needed the one-on-one support from Next Great Step.
+I think that schools are giving resources to students but he needed one-on-one support from Next Great Step.
 The university tends to provide support as a group process or they say “come to us” for help, but our son was not necessarily going to go for help.

 What were your biggest fears or concerns about his future or how he focused on a career?